Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 The battlefield is a highly structured tactical grid divided into distinct rows and quadrants for each player.

 The battlefield is a shared, continuous 5x3 grid.
 Row 1 is your Deployment Zone (Back Row).
 Row 2 is your Vanguard.
 Row 3 is the neutral Contested Zone.
 Row 4 is the opponent's Vanguard, and Row 5 is the opponent's Deployment Zone.
 Each row is divided into three columns (Left, Center, Right).
-Physical line of sight is obstructed by any quadrant operating at maximum capacity; attacks cannot pass through these obstructed quadrants.
+A quadrant operating at maximum capacity (3 Weight) obstructs physical Line of Sight for enemy attacks.
+Friendly units and friendly occupied quadrants never obstruct the Line of Sight of your own ranged attacks.
 A unit is considered "adjacent" to units in the quadrants directly next to it, both horizontally and vertically.

 **Important:** Enemy-occupied quadrants are strictly impassable.
 Opposing units may never mix or co-occupy the same quadrant.